ADF Aircraft Serial Numbers

 Completed last mission for Interfet in East Timor.

-Had port mainwheel seperation and made a wheels up arrested landing at Amberley 18/07/2006.
+Had port mainwheel separation and made a wheels up arrested landing at Amberley 18/07/2006.
 It was not repaired.

 Noted that it had retired and located in Amberley dump by 09/2010.